Tips to survive Christmas

-Christmas shopping and its associated costs, family gatherings, social engagements, food and alcohol – can all put strain on you – sometimes making you wish you hadn’t bothered.
+Christmas shopping and its associated costs, family gatherings, social engagements, and excess food and alcohol can all put strain on both your physical and mental health.

 Don’t over-inflate your expectations

 Don’t expect to create the ‘perfect’ Christmas as it’s near likely to fall short of your expectations.
 The most important thing is for you and your family to have fun.
 That does not mean landing yourself in debt for the next 12 months by buying expensive gifts – just spending a bit of time together can be the best present.
 Remember, if something does not go quite to plan, it really is not the end of the world.